Maine bar review course

 Studying for the Maine bar exam is a full-time job that requires discipline, determination, and—for most people—a formal course structure.
 Quimbee’s Maine bar review is expertly designed to help you prepare for the Maine bar examination in the most efficient and effective way possible.
-Our Maine bar-prep course includes 7,000+ smart flashcards, real practice questions and answers with detailed explanations, full-length practice tests, and comprehensive outlines of Multistate Bar Examination (MBE) and Multistate Essay Examination (MEE) subjects.
+Our Maine bar prep course includes 1,200+ real practice questions from past bar exams, 200+ lesson videos, model answers with detailed explanations, full-length practice tests, and comprehensive outlines of Multistate Bar Examination (MBE) and Multistate Essay Examination (MEE) subjects.

 Maine administers the Uniform Bar Examination (UBE).

 The UBE is a uniformly administered bar exam that results in a portable score.
 This means that applicants who take the UBE may transfer their scores to seek admission in other UBE jurisdictions.

 UBE scoring is based on a 400-point scale.
 Each jurisdiction sets its own minimum-passing score.
 Maine’s minimum-passing UBE score is 276.

 The UBE consists of three sections: the MBE, the MEE, and the Multistate Performance Test (MPT).